manildayma/readme/README.md

 To add a link just wrap the link in angular brackets.

-Syntax :  bracket link bracket  (withiut any spaces netween the link and bracket)
+Syntax :  bracket link bracket  (without any spaces netween the link and bracket)

 <http://www.github.com/manildayma>